garmeeh/next-seo/README.md

 Setting this to `true` will set `noindex,follow` (to set `nofollow`, please refer to [`nofollow`](#noFollow)).
 This works on a page by page basis.
 This property works in tandem with the `nofollow` property and together they populate the `robots` and `googlebot` meta tags.

 **Note:** The `noindex` and the [`nofollow`](#noFollow) properties are a little different than all the others in the sense that setting them as a default does not work as expected.
 This is due to the fact Next SEO already has a default of `index,follow` because `next-seo` is a SEO plugin after all.
 So if you want to globally these properties, please see [dangerouslySetAllPagesToNoIndex](#dangerouslySetAllPagesToNoIndex) and [dangerouslySetAllPagesToNoFollow](#dangerouslySetAllPagesToNoFollow).

+To avoid `next-seo` adding the default tags to the page, set the `doNotRenderDefaultRobotsTags` config option to `true`.

 **Example No Index on a single page:**